Porthmeus/CORPSE/README.md

     # run only fastcore
     fast_mod.fastcore()
     core_mod = fast_mod.get_model()

+To change the solver for the problems, simply change the solver of the initial model object provided:

+    eco.solver = "cplex"
+    fast_mod = simpleFastcore(model = eco, core_set = core_eco)

 ## TODO:
 Write a good documentation with examples how to use the library